 2. Nature of Problem

-The complaint alleges,
+The complaint says

 3. The Steering Defect Poses An Unreasonable Safety Hazard

 Class Vehicles have habitually suffered steering system failure while in traffic, creating a very serious safety hazard.
-These failures often result in the steering wheel locking, loss of power steering while in motion, knocking, bumping, or grinding noises while turning, steering wheel instability, and total steering wheel failure.
+These failures often result in the steering wheel locking, loss of power steering while in motion, knocking, bumping, or grinding noises while turning, steering wheel instability, and steering wheel failure.

 You may be entitled to compensation for your GM steering defect.